What is Legacy Labs?

 -

 Legacy Labs Summer Camp: Each summer we pose a question and spend at least a week investigating.
-Participants document what they find; the successes, the failures, the unexpected detours.
-At the end, we collect these investigations into a community zine.
+Some participants write up what they find, and we collect those into a community zine at the end; but writing isn't required.
+The investigation is the point.

 -